leeyoshinari/YOLO_v1/README.md

     $ cd YOLO_v1
 	```

-2. Download Pascal VOC2007 dataset, and put the dataset into `data/Pascal_voc`
+2. Download Pascal VOC2007 dataset, and put the dataset into `data/Pascal_voc`.

+   if you download other dataset, you also need to modify file paths.

 3. Download weights file [YOLO_small](https://drive.google.com/file/d/0B5aC8pI-akZUNVFZMmhmcVRpbTA/view?usp=sharing), and put weight file into `data/output`